neilsamaa/docker-log-watcher/README.md

 - `AUTH_PASSWORD`: Login password (default: changeme)
 - `JWT_SECRET`: Secret key for JWT tokens (default: auto-generated, change in production)

+### AI Analysis (Optional)
+- `GEMINI_API_KEY`: Google Gemini API key for AI-powered log analysis
+  - Get your key from [Google AI Studio](https://makersuite.google.com/app/apikey)
+  - Can also be configured in the web interface

 ## Docker Socket Access

 The application requires access to the Docker daemon socket (`/var/run/docker.sock`) to: